openpesa/node-pesa/README.md

 ## Opening Issues

-If you have a feature requrest or you encounter a bug, please file an issue on [our issue tracker on GitHub](https://github.com/openpesa/js-pesa/issues).
+If you have a feature request or you encounter a bug, please file an issue on [our issue tracker on GitHub](https://github.com/openpesa/js-pesa/issues).

 ### Security

-If you discover any security related issues, please email [alphaolomi@gmail.com](mailto:alphaolomi@gmail.com) instead of using the issue tracker.
+If you discover any security-related issues, please email [alphaolomi@gmail.com](mailto:alphaolomi@gmail.com) instead of using the issue tracker.

 ## Credits